Impact of taxes on the economy

 Negative effects of the tax burden

-Reduction in GDP and economic growth
+Reduction of GDP and economic growth

 Lower investment can translate into fewer jobs and lower tax revenues in the long term, creating a vicious cycle that limits sustainable economic progress.

-Corporate taxes and productive disincentives
+Taxes on companies and productive disincentives

 Distortions in relative prices and economic decisions